 Everyone who is interested, of all ages, can participate, although the number of participants is sometimes limited.
 If and how you can participate will be mentioned with every activity that is being announced.
 Do you want to help organize an expedition in your neighbourhood?
 Please contact us!

-In the period after the inventory experts will process the finds in a report that will be shared and discussed with the participants.
-We might just find thousands of species in the entire Singelpark.
-Therefore, it might take a while before each report is finished.
-In the meantime, the results can be tracked via waarneming.nl and Stadsnatuurmeetnet.
-After all inventories are done a final report will be written with the results of the entire Singelpark.
+In the period after the inventory, the discoveries are elaborated by experts in a partial report that is shared and discussed with the participants.
+It could be that we can find thousands of species in the entire Singel Park.
+It could easily take time for each partial report to be completed.
+In the meantime, the results can be followed via waarneming.nl and Stadsnatuurmeetnet.
+After all inventories have been completed, a final report will be written with the results of the entire Singelpark.

 In this project, the Taxon Foundation collaborates with: Municipality of Leiden, Friends of the Singelpark Foundation, Friends of the Leiden Hortus Foundation, Hortus botanicus Leiden, Grachtwacht, Onder Water in Leiden, Naturalis, and Leiden University.